-More jobs are to be added to the UK’s Shortage Occupation List following recommendations by government advisers, the Migration Advisory Committee.
+Changes to the UK’s Shortage Occupation List take effect following recommendations by government advisers, the Migration Advisory Committee.

 The benefits of inclusion on the SOL